tikv/deep-dive-tikv/src/key-value-engine/B-Tree-vs-Log-Structured-Merge-Tree.md

 ## Analysis

-B-tree is a generalization of [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree) in which a node can have more than two children.
+The B-tree is a generalization of [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree) in which a node can have more than two children.
 There are two kinds of node in B-tree, internal nodes ,and leaf nodes.
 A leaf node contains data records and has no children, whereas an internal node can have a variable number of child nodes within some pre-defined range, internal nodes may be joined or split.
 An example of B-tree appears in *Figure 1*.

 ![](B-trees.gif)